-The EDVI Act would establish the first federal program to address children’s vision and eye health.
+The EDVI Act would establish the first national-level program in the United States specifically aimed at improving children’s vision and eye health.

 You Can Help!